Multi-Agent Reinforcement Learning for Energy Harvesting Two-Hop Communications with a Partially Observable State: System Model

 \section{System Model}

 An EH two-hop communication scenario consisting of three single-antenna nodes is considered.
 The symbol $\text{N}_k$, $k\in\{1,2,3\}$, is used to label the nodes.
 As depicted in Fig. \ref{fig:systemModel}, the transmitter $\text{N}_1$ wants to transmit data to the receiver $\text{N}_3$.
 It is assumed that the link between these two nodes is weak.
 Therefore, the nodes cannot communicate directly.
-To enable the communication, node ${\text{N}_2}$ acts as a full-duplex decode-and-forward relay.
-It is assumed that the relay $\text{N}_2$ forwards the data from node ${\text{N}_1}$ to node ${\text{N}_3}$ and it is able to perfectly cancel the self-interference caused by its transmission.
+To enable communications, ${\text{N}_2}$ acts as a full-duplex decode-and-forward relay.
+It is assumed that the relay $\text{N}_2$ forwards the data from ${\text{N}_1}$ to ${\text{N}_3}$ and it is able to perfectly cancel the self-interference caused by its transmission.
 Furthermore, a time slotted system using $I$ time intervals is considered with a constant duration $\tau$ for each time interval $i$, $i=1,...,I$.

+$\text{N}_1$ and $\text{N}_2$ harvest energy from the environment.
+It is assumed that this energy is used for data transmission.
+Our energy consumption model includes both, the circuit energy $E_\text{Circ}$ required by all the modules that process the signal to be transmitted, e.g., base-band signal processing unit, digital-to-analog converter, etc., and the transmit energy $E_\text{Tx}$ required to amplify the signal to be transmitted.
+For simplicity, we assume that the energy consumed when the nodes are in sleep mode is much smaller than the energy consumed while transmitting and can be neglected \cite{Xu2014}.

-The nodes $\text{N}_1$ and $\text{N}_2$ harvest energy from the environment and use this energy exclusively for data transmission.
-We consider a discrete time model in which at the beginning of each time interval $i$, an amount of energy $E_{l,i} \in \mathbb{R}^+,\; l\in\{1,2\}$ is received by node $\text{N}_l$.
-The amount of energy $E_{l,i}$ may also take the value $E_{l,i}=0$ to include the case when node $\text{N}_l$ does not harvest energy in time interval $i$.
-The maximum amount of energy that can be harvested at node $\text{N}_l$, termed $E_{\text{max},l}$, depends on the energy source that is used.
+We consider a discrete time model in which at the beginning of each time interval $i$, an amount of energy $E_{l,i} \in \mathbb{R}^+,\; l\in\{1,2\}$ is received by $\text{N}_l$.
+The amount of energy $E_{l,i}$ may also take the value $E_{l,i}=0$ to include the case when $\text{N}_l$ does not harvest energy in time interval $i$.
+The maximum amount of energy that can be harvested at $\text{N}_l$, termed $E_{\text{max},l}$, depends on the energy source that is used.
+The harvested energy $E_{l,i}$ is stored in a rechargeable battery with maximum capacity $B_{\text{max},l}$.
+It is assumed that no energy is lost in the process of storing or retrieving energy from the batteries.
+The battery levels $B_{l,i}$ are always measured at the beginning of each time interval $i$.
+Furthermore, it is assumed that at the beginning of time interval $i=1$, the nodes have not yet harvested any energy and their batteries are empty, i.e., $B_{l,1}=0$.